strapdata/elassandra/docs/elassandra/source/installation.rst

 - `rpm`_
 - `docker image`_.
 - `helm chart`_ (kubernetes)
+- `Google Kubernetes marketplace`_

 Elassandra is based on Cassandra and ElasticSearch, thus it will be easier if you're already familiar with one on these technologies.

+.. important:: Be aware that Elassandra is memory consuming and should be installed on machine with at least 4Gb of RAM.

 Tarball
 -------